Robin0787/Order-Management/README.md

 # Welcome to Order Management Server.

+## Live link of this application server:

-### Here are the steps to run the application in your local environment.
+## Here are the steps to run the application in your local environment.

 1 .
 Clone the repository.